Pakistan’s Hunza Valley and Baltistan Trek – Base Camps of Nanga Parbat and Rakaposhi

 Upon sign up we will forward our comprehensive confirmation package.
 This package will include all of the details for your trip.

 The level of difficulty of trekking easier in comparison to treks like Everest Base Camp Trek as these are much shorter in length.
-Trekkers should be in very good physical condition.
+Trekkers should be in very good physical condition as we do have some very steep ascents.

 Each night is spent in local accommodations in the area, with nights in tents or huts during the trekking portion.
 Single accommodations are available for an additional fee.